The shape of things to come – Methanopolis

 Mark my words – burning diesel in a thermal reaction will become all but impossible within the next 15 years as the cost of doing so will be crippling.

-It maybe comes as a shock to you when I say that the current energy stalemate is the best thing that could have happened to energy ever.
-You will ask, what’s good on high energy prices?
+It may come as a shock to you when I say that the current energy stalemate is the best thing that could have happened to energy ever.
+You will ask, what’s good about high energy prices?
 They create pressure.
 When energy is cheap and plentiful, no one cares about it.
 It’s a line item on anyone’s spreadsheet.

 Because it’s not sexy, we can not rely on drowsy consumers to force change or on nutty designers to blitz us with their latest maniac garb.
 So energy just reacts to price as high prices get scores of consumers running for alternatives.
-They conserve, reduce consumption, switch fuels and go for other, less healthy practices just in order to knock some digits off their utility bills.
-And utilities start working whatever spread springs up to make some windfall profit or saving.
+They conserve, reduce consumption, switch fuels, and go for other, less healthy practices just to knock some digits off their utility bills.
+Utilities start working whatever spread springs up to make some windfall profit or saving.

-All this innovation and bubbling developments bring out the one compound that although its known and used for centuries, never really had its moment of fame.
+All these innovations and bubbling developments bring out the one compound that although it has been known and used for centuries, never really had its moment of fame.

 Ladies and gentlemen, I am proud to present the energy rock star of the next 50 years – the methane molecule or CH4.

 However, at this point, we also must eat some humble pie.
-Methane is still a chemical compound and it is primarily being burned in a thermodynamic reaction in order to produce movement and heat.
-So this is certainly not the end of where we will have to go in a faraway future when we maybe are able to produce all energy we need from exploiting bends and folds of the sun’s gravitational field.
-But it still is a huge step in the right direction and it’s one that can be taken right now instead of some point in remote times.
+Methane is still a chemical compound and it is primarily being burned in a thermodynamic reaction to produce movement and heat.
+So this is certainly not the end of where we will have to go in a faraway future when we may be able to produce all the energy we need from exploiting bends and folds of the sun’s gravitational field.
+But it still is a huge step in the right direction and it can be taken right now instead of at some point in remote times.

 Let’s take them one by one.
 Coal and Heavy oils (diesel is heavy oil for me) are heavy polluters that beyond CO2 spew unimaginable amounts of toxins and cancer-causing substances into our air.
 If oils spill – they spoil soil and water and store them long enough and they spoil themselves so they are fickle.
 Nuclear power needs copious protection from their radioactive fallout and their total cost for humankind just becomes clear with long-term use.

 Hydro Power floods whole valleys and alters the landscape.
 Whole river systems have been rectified in the urge to provide cheap electricity – monumental damage has been done to ecosystems and even the map has been changed.
-And renewables littler our lands with dangerous, expensive and ugly windmills which kill our birds and solar panels made from expensive and toxic materials.
+Renewables litter our lands with dangerous, expensive, and ugly windmills that kill our birds and solar panels made from expensive and toxic materials.
 All of them need thousands of kilometers of new power transmission lines.
 Not really eye candy.

 The energy industry is in a bind and methane is not only the short way out.
 It’s the solution as it’s very much cleaner than any other fossil fuel, it’s easy and safe to store and transport, it does not spoil our rivers or alter whole landscapes and it lends itself beautifully to decentralized power production doing away with many transmission lines in the process.

-But in the meantime there is Natural Gas, there is Shale (which is Natural Gas), there are Methane Hydrates and all other forms methane that is being found in nature.
+But in the meantime there is Natural Gas, there is Shale (which is Natural Gas), there are Methane Hydrates, and all other forms of methane that are found in nature.
 They will be the bridge.

 0 replies